-An inflammation or swelling of the tissue lining the sinuses is refer to as sinusitis, sometimes known as rhinosinusitis.
-The four pairs of sinuses in the skull are cavities or spaces.
+Sinusitis, often called rhinosinusitis, is an inflammation or swelling of the tissue lining the sinuses.
+The skull has four pairs of what are known as sinuses.
 They’re link by tiny channels.
 A thin mucus is produce by the sinuses and is expel through the nasal passages.
 This drainage assist in keeping the nose germ-free and clean.
 The sinuses, which are usually fill with air, can become clogged and fill with fluid.
-Bacteria may then develop as a result, leading to an illness (bacterial sinusitis).
+As a result, germs may grow, which might cause an ailment (bacterial sinusitis).

 Different types of sinuses connected to the nose and eyes